Hoyasumii/bee-movie/README.md

 And we will no longer tolerate bee-negative nicknames...

-But it's just a pra
+But it's just a pran